karmatics/DevHubServer/www/MakeElementDemo/template.md

 -   **Helper Libraries:** This application utilizes the makeElement.js helper library found in ./js/lib/.

     -   makeElement.js: A utility for programmatically creating DOM elements (including SVG).
-Its usage (including basic elements, attributes, styles, event handlers, and nested array syntax) is demonstrated within the Template1App class.
+Its usage (including basic elements, attributes, styles, event handlers, and nested array syntax) is demonstrated within the MakeElementDemoApp class.
--   **CSS:** Base styles are in ./css/Template1.css.
+-   **CSS:** Base styles are in ./css/MakeElementDemo.css.

 **Iterative Development Workflow (Instructions for AI):**